 Starting a Niche Blog can be very rewarding and is definitely low cost.
 Just like with the podcast, find something that you are passionate about and start writing and creating content!
 As your audience begins to grow, you could then build on affiliate marketing and double up.
 If you want some more tips on how to go about starting your own blog, follow this link.

-Tags: Top Low Cost Business Ideas For College Students, business ideas for students in university, best business to start near a university, business ideas to start at university
+Tags: Top Low Cost Business Ideas For College Students, business ideas for students in the university, the best business to start near a university, business ideas to start at university